mdabdulripon/Angular/README.md

 ## GENERAL:

 ### Stand For:
     -> HTML: Hypertext Markup Language
     -> CSS: Cascading Style Sheet
     -> XML: Extensible Markup Language
     -> AJAX: Asynchronous Javascript And Xml
     -> JSON: JavaScript Object Notation
     -> HTTP: Hypertext Transfer Protocol
     -> XHTML: Extensible Hypertext Markup Language
-     -> SGML: STANDARD GENERALIZED MARKUP LANGUAGE
-     -> DTD: Document Type Definition
     -> DOM: Document Object Model
     -> API: Application Program Interface
     -> REST: Re-Presentational State Transfer
     -> W3C: World Wide Web Consortium
+    -> SGML: STANDARD GENERALIZED MARKUP LANGUAGE
+    -> DTD: Document Type Definition

-### How do you speed up your site!
+### How do you speed up your site performance!
     To speed up the site performance we need to do:
-          01. Minimize HTTP Requests
+        01. Minimize HTTP Requests.
+        02. Optimize CSS Files.
+        03. Reduce image size.
-          02. Reduce server response time
+        04. Reduce server response time.
-          03. Enable browser caching
+        05. Enable browser caching.
-          04. Optimize CSS File
-          05. Reduce the number of plugins you use on your site
-          06. Reduce image size
-          07. Load JavaScript asynchronously
+        06. Load JavaScript asynchronously.
-          08. Code your site for mobile-first quality and speed
+        07. Code your site for mobile-first quality.
-          09. Cache as much as possible
+        08. Cache as much as possible.
+        09. Reduce the number of plugins you use on your site.

 ### What is Vanilla javascript!
     Vanilla Js is a name to refer to using plain JavaScript without any additional libraries like jQuery.

 ### What is Asynchronous method!
     Asynchronous means that the script will send a request to the server, and continue it's execution without waiting for the reply.
 As soon as reply is received a browser event is fired.

 ### What is web worker!
-     Web worker is a JavaScript that runs in the background independently of other scripts, without affecting the performance of the page.
+    Web worker is a JavaScript that runs in the background independently of other scripts, without affecting the page performance.
 You can continue to do whatever you want while the web worker runs in the background.

 ### What is MVC!
     MVC stands for Model View Controllers.
 It is a software design pattern for web development application.
         a.
 Model is responsible for maintaining data.
         b.
 View is responsible for displaying data.
         c.
-Controller is controlling data between Model and View.
+Controller is responsible for controlling data between Model and View.

 ### What is DOM!
     The DOM is stands for Document Object Model.
-It’s a W3C standard, which defines a standard for accessing Documents.
+It’s a W3C standard, which is define the standard for accessing Documents.
 W3C separated DOM in three ways:
         a.
-Core DOM (For All Documents.)
+Core DOM (For All Documents)
         b.
-XML DOM ( For XML)
+XML DOM (For XML)
         c.
-HTML DOM ( For HTML )
+HTML DOM (For HTML)